cjell/DATA543PROJECT/README.md

 - All work pertaining to augmenting data and using the model for the damage report is in `CODE/DamageModel`
 - The files for assigning risk scores to individual structures are in `CODE/RiskScore`
 - The data is all in the `DATA` folder
 - A lot of files need to be made in order to run the code from start to finish, but they are too big to push to GitHib.
-So, I have setup the general layout of folders for them to be saved properly just by running the files.
+So, I have setup the general layout of folders (CreatedData) for them to be saved properly just by running the files.
 However, empty folders dont get pushed so I put placeholder .txt files in each so that you dont have to make them yourselves.
 Obviously you can always just manage that however you want as well.

 # Workflow